Beastorm/Cpp_Thread_Materlial/README.md

 ### Topics:
 1. Thread in C++
 2. 5 Different ways to create threads in C++11
+3. Life cycle of a thread
-3. Join and detach with joinable()
+4. Join and detach with joinable()
-4. Mutex and mutex lock
+5. Mutex and mutex lock
-5. std::try_lock
+6. std::try_lock
-6. Timed mutex
+7. Timed mutex
-7. Recursive mutex
+8. Recursive mutex
-8. Lock guard
+9. Lock guard
-9. Unique lock
+10. Unique lock
-10. Condition variable and its usage
+11. Condition variable and its usage
-11. Deadlock
+12. Deadlock
-12. Thread or Process synchronization
+13. Thread or Process synchronization
-13. std::lock
+14. std::lock
-14. std::promise and std::future
+15. std::promise and std::future
-15. std::async
+16. std::async
-16. Producer and Consumer
+17. Producer and Consumer
-17. Sleep vs wait
+18. Sleep vs wait
-18. Is a static variable thread safe or not?
+19. Is a static variable thread safe or not?
-19. Binary semaphore
+20. Binary semaphore
-20. Mutex vs semaphore
+21. Mutex vs semaphore
-21. Producer-Consumer Problem using a semaphore
+22. Producer-Consumer Problem using a semaphore
-22. Race condition
+23. Race condition
-23. Thread pool
+24. Thread pool
-24. Object pool in multithreading
+25. Object pool in multithreading
-25. Scoped lock
+26. Scoped lock
-26. Oversubscription in multithreading
+27. Oversubscription in multithreading
-27. Atomic variables
+28. Atomic variables
 ---
 ### Interview Questions: